Federal Funding Programs

 - Frequency: Annual

-- Match requirement: The Federal shares of net capital project costs are 80 percent for the Bus and Bus Facilities Program, 85 percent for bus acquisition for projects that are compliant with the Clean Air Act or ADA, and 90 percent for bus-related equipment and facilities that are compliant with the Clean Air Act or ADA.
+- Match requirement: The Federal shares of net capital project costs are 80 percent for traditional propulsion projects, 85 percent for bus acquisition for projects that are compliant with the Clean Air Act or ADA, and 90 percent for bus-related equipment and facilities that are compliant with the Clean Air Act or ADA.

 Success Story: BUILD Grant in Idaho and Wyoming